- The Windows Loader unsupported partition table error occurs when the Windows Activation Technology detects piracy.

-If you’ve dealt with Windows Loader, we can safely assume your tech guys are pirating Windows 7.
-There’s no other need use for this tool except for the activation for Windows.
+If you’ve dealt with Windows Loader, we can safely assume your tech guys are pirating the OS.
+There’s no other need to use this tool except for the activation for Windows.

 There is always a possible malware presence in all those pre-activated Windows 7 variations circulating online.
-Add possible system corruption after update installation and you’ll think twice before going for it.
+Add possible system corruption after update installation, and you’ll think twice before going for it.

-With that in mind, most software pirates will install a standard version, skip on the activation, and use either Windows Loader or RemoveWAT tools to activate Windows 7.
+With that in mind, most software pirates will install a standard version, skip the activation, and use either Windows Loader or RemoveWAT tools to activate Windows 7.

 The safest approach is to use a genuine Windows OS version.

 With that said, we can conclude this article.
 In case you have additional questions, feel free to tell us in the comments section below.